MrZloHex/emuBOOB/README.md

  - [X] Real memory as in MCS-8
  - [X] Translator for assembly code
  - [ ] Normal usage
+ - [ ] Try to make SP - 3 bit and PC - 4 bit
  - [ ] TUI / GUI

 ## References